Cancer and the Advent of Immunotherapy

 Neoantigens: Cancer’s Untapped Vulnerability

-We have also found that neoantigen peptide vaccines synergize with checkpoint blockades to enhance survival and tumor killing.
-Individualized neoantigen vaccines, additionally, can stimulate a broad and deep immune response, delivering early, but intriguing, clinical outcome differences.
-Neon Therapeutics is proud that initial feasibility, safety, immunogenicity and clinical outcomes for a personalized neoantigen vaccine in patients with adjuvant melanoma were published by founders of Neon Therapeutics in Nature in 2017.
+Neon Therapeutics is proud that initial feasibility, safety, immunogenicity and clinical outcomes for a personal neoantigen vaccine in patients with adjuvant melanoma were published by founders of Neon Therapeutics in Nature in 2017.

 For cancers with a highly heterogeneous mutational fingerprint, treatments designed and manufactured uniquely for each individual.